cossacklabs/product-docs/acra/security-controls/key-management/inventory.md

 ### Authentication storage key

 {{< hint warning >}}
-It is deprecated and will not be used after 0.90.0.
+It is deprecated and will not be used since 0.91.0.
 {{< /hint >}}

 If you're using [AcraWebConfig](/acra/configuring-maintaining/general-configuration/acra-webconfig/) to configure AcraServer remotely, the users' credentials are stored encrypted with authentication storage key and are decrypted on AcraServer upon users' login.
 AcraServer needs to have an authentication storage key.